 18 CF2: Malton Community Supports in principle the development of the community sports Sports Centre centre to provide additional capacity or improved leisure facilities.
 19 CF3: Medical Centre Supports the development of a new doctor's surgery or medical Development centre within the built-up are of either Malton or Norton Tourism and Culture 20 TC1: New Museums and Supports in principle new or extended facilities Visitor Facilities 21 TC2: Orchard Fields Identifies Orchard Fields as an opportunity for development of visitor facilities.
 Specifies a requirement to consider known or potential archaeological remains.
-Requires the submission of a heritage statement alongside any proposal.
-22 TC3: Hotel Development Supports in principle a new hotel along the A64 close to Malton - and Norton or within a central location to the two towns.
-23 TC4: Wentworth Street Encourages the development of a new hotel with public car park at a specific site along Wentworth Street.
-The Horse Racing 1 Industry 24 HRI1: Protection of Safeguards existing horse racing stables.
+Requires the submission of a 22 TC2.
+Hatal Davida a sanat heritage statement alongside any proposal.
+22 TC3: Hotel Development Supports in principle a new hotel along the A64 close to Malton 22 TC 1.
+Maintenanth China at and Norton or within a central location to the two towns.
+23 TC4: Wentworth Street Encourages the development of a new hotel with public car park The Heree Desires at a specific site along Wentworth Street.
+The Horse Racing Industry 24 HRI1: Protection of Safeguards existing horse racing stables.
 Allows for change of Horse Racing Stables use/redevelopment in certain cases.
-25 HRI2: Horse Racing Resists development within a designated horse racing zone (also Zones and designated by the plan) which would adversely affect the horse Development racing zone (e.g in terms of safety of pedestrians, horses etc) 26 HR13: Improved Specifies that development within the vicinity of the racing stables, 20 Accessibility to the gallops or horse walking routes, will be expected to contribute to Horse Racing Industry (the network) where the development would affect this footpah, Thorse Nacing industry cycleway or bridleway network. cycleviay of bridieway fietwork.
+25 HRI2: Horse Racing Resists development within a designated horse racing zone (also Zones and designated by the plan) which would adversely affect the horse Development racing zone (e.g in terms of safety of pedestrians, horses etc) 26 HR13: Improved Specifies that development within the vicinity of the racing stables, Accessibility to the gallops or horse walking routes, will be expected to contribute to Horse Racing Industry (the network) where the development would affect this footpah, cycleway or bridleway network.
 Policy lists seven locations where improvements are sought.
 27 HRI4: Horse Racing Supports in principle the development of a horse racing museum.
-Museum supported in principle the development of a norse racing museum.
-Heritage and Design 28 HD1: Development and Provides design principles for proposals coming forward in the Design - Conservation three conservation areas (Malton Town Centre, Norton on Areas Derwent and Malton Old Town).
+Museum Heritage and Design 28 HD1: Development and Provides design principles for proposals coming forward in the Design - Conservation three conservation areas (Malton Town Centre, Norton on Areas Derwent and Malton Old Town).
 29 HD2: Development and Provides area-wide principles to be complied with.
-Design - Area Wide Transes area mae principles to be complied with.
-Principles 30 HD3: Shop Fronts Provides principles for proposals affecting or creating shop fronts 31 HD4: Malton Town Identifies specific sites in the Malton Town Centre Conservation اد Centre Conservation Area where enhancements are sought.
-Area - Enhancement Mea where chilancements are sought.
-32 HD5: Public Realm Supports in principle, proposals which would lead to public realm 32 Supports, in principle, proposals which would lead to public realm Improvements within improvements.
+Design - Area Wide 20 Principles Drovides principles for proposals affecting or creating short fronts 30 31 HD3: Shop Fronts HD4: Malton Town Provides principles for proposals affecting or creating shop fronts 31 Centre Conservation Identifies specific sites in the Malton Town Centre Conservation Area where enhancements are sought.
+Area - Enhancement Mea where emilancements are sought.
+32 HD5: Public Realm Supports, in principle, proposals which would lead to public realm کد Improvements within improvements.
 Identifies two locations where public realm Malton Town Centre improvements are particularly welcomed.
-22 Conservation Areas 33 HD6: Norton-on- Identifies specific sites in the Norton-on-Derwent Conservation Derwent Conservation Area where enhancements are sought.
-1 Area Enhancement
+Conservation Areas improvements are particularly welcomed.
+33 HD6: Norton-on- Identifies specific sites in the Norton-on-Derwent Conservation 55 Derwent Conservation Area where enhancements are sought.
+Area Enhancement The mere emaneements are sought. , a ca Limanecincin I .